In this article we will show you step-by-step how to file a complaint when your data privacy rights have been violated.

 Once you know what happened, you need to determine whether there is an applicable law protecting you from the deeds of the online business.

-If you are not sure that your rights have been violated, you can investigate it by submitting a data subject request.
+If you are unsure that your rights have been violated, you can investigate it by submitting a data subject request.

-In general, data protection laws apply to the relationship between the user and the business.
-This means that in every relationship at least two laws apply – the one where the user is from and one where the business is from.
+Data protection laws are generally applicable to the relationship between the user and the business.
+This means that in every relationship, at least two rules apply – the one where the user is from and one where the company is from.

 In practice, if a French internet user interacts online with a UK business, both the French law and the UK law apply, both of which are aligned with the GDPR of the EU.